xytis/GURPS/Campaigns/Gaana: Returning memories/Chapter III: The forgotten/00_Intro.md

     storyline.
   * There should be at least one player swap, so that teams actually have different background knowledge.
+  * To help reward calculation, give away 'parts' of CP. ("You have received 2/100 worth of experience")

 #Siege of the forgotten:
   In the year 471 of the Great Agreement, some of the Ancients machinery